damiencarol/ingenico-jpos-driver/README.md

 Download the correct archive according to your environment.

 **Cloudhopper RXTX fork is bundled with a modified JAR, you don't HAVE to use this one as it is almost 100% compatible with the original RXTX API.
-You can still use the original JAR you download when you where building the project.**
+You can still use the original JAR you downloaded when you where building the project.**

 #### All environments